 Bryant, Heyward, Zobrist homer as Cubs beat Giants 5-1

-Kris Bryant, Jason Heyward and Ben Zobrist hit solo homers, and the Chicago Cubs beat the San Francisco Giants 5-1 on Thursday for their third straight win.
-Heyward went deep for the second time in three games and has a five-game hitting streak since a sprained finger in his right hand caused him to miss 12 games.
+Kris Bryant, Jason Heyward and Ben Zobrist hit solo homers, and the Cubs beat the San Francisco Giants 5-1 on Thursday for their third straight win.
+Zobrist added two singles as Chicago took three of four games from the Giants and finished a 7-2 homestand.

 Add your comments below